JamesYeh23/511_project_group-3/README.md

 - Add the "export" function to export signal output as figure and stastics as excel in the "results" folder
+- Add the "Default" button to reset all parameters to default

 ### To-Do: